 Interpro’s linguistic, project management, and engineering teams are skilled in working with XML formats, in developing filters which are designed to leave the structural data intact, and in communicating with our clients when elements or attributes of an unclear nature exist.
 We routinely create custom filters within our translation toolsets to process each client’s specific XML format, and we ensure that all content which needs to be translated is indeed translated, no matter whether it is stored as structural elements or as attribute data.

-Interpro provides a true turnkey solution, delivering fully translated XML files ready for import into your CMS, and available for immediate use.
-As an additional service, Interpro offers online quality assurance of the multilingual pages once the translated XML files are imported, and the pages viewable on the server.
+Interpro provides a true turnkey solution, certified to ISO 9001:2015 and 17100:2015 standards, delivering fully translated XML files ready for import into your CMS, and available for immediate use.